cellplatform/platform-0.1.0/code/fsdb.mongo/README.md

 ## Test

-To run integration tests against a live [mongo database](https://www.mongodb.com/cloud/atlas) instance add a `.env` file to the root with:
+To run integration tests against a live [mongo database](https://www.mongodb.com/cloud/atlas) add a `.env` file to the root with:

 ```.env
 MONGO_TEST="<connection-string>"